Underfrequency

 Steps:

-• Reduce load: Remove non-essential loads and see if frequency returns to normal.
+• Reduce load: Remove non-essential loads and see if the frequency returns to normal.
 If it does, the generator was overloaded.

-• Check fuel and air: Inspect air filter, fuel pressure, and fuel line for restrictions.
+• Check fuel and air: Inspect the air filter, fuel pressure, and fuel line for restrictions.
 Correct any issues.

 • Governor linkage: Inspect and clean the governor linkage and throttle plate.
 Ensure there is no binding and that springs are intact.

-• Frequency measurement: With a meter capable of reading Hz, verify actual frequency at the generator output.
-If the controller reading is wrong but frequency is correct, the sensing circuit or controller may be faulty.
+• Frequency measurement: With a meter capable of reading Hz, verify the actual frequency at the generator output.
+If the controller reading is wrong but the frequency is correct, the sensing circuit or controller may be faulty.

 • Professional adjustment: Fine-tuning governor speed should be done by a technician to avoid overspeed conditions.